mae-ucla/Big-Data-Projects/Google-Trend-Data/README.md

 ```
 dir="~/Documents/Google_Trends"              #The directory under which the files are stored
 data<-load.data(path=dir, merge=T)           #Load the files and merge the data into a single data frame
-write.csv(data, "Google_trends.csv")         #Write the data frame into a csv file.
+write.csv(data, "Google_trends.csv")         #Write the data frame into a csv file
 ```